 AGE to age is making a positive difference in the lives of children, youth and older adults while enhancing the vitality of rural communities and Indian Reservations.
 Learn more through a number of resources which share how communities have embraced AGE to age.

-We gratefully acknowledge the partner organizations whose support has contributed greatly to the success of AGE to age.
+We gratefully acknowledge the partner organizations whose support has contributed to the success of AGE to age.
 They are Community Experience Partnership – an initiative for U.S. community foundations from The Atlantic Philanthropies; Bush Foundation; Otto Bremer Foundation; Blandin Foundation; The Sheltering Arms Foundation; Blue Cross and Blue Shield of Minnesota Foundation; Lloyd K. Johnson Foundation; and Communities for All Ages.

 Age to age has earned national accolades for successfully bringing older adults together with youth in rural small towns and reservations.
 It is the community members themselves who deserve recognition for embracing the opportunity to connect with other generations and enhance their communities.